 Disinflation and Deflation are the concepts that you would come across in economics.
 Moreover, you will hear both these terms less often than inflation.
-Inflation, as we all know, is the rise in the general price level.
-And, deflation is the opposite of inflation, and means a drop in the general price level.
+As we all know, inflation is the rise in the general price level.
+And deflation is the opposite of inflation and means a drop in the general price level.
 Similarly, most also believe disinflation to mean the same thing as deflation.
 But, in reality, the two are very distinct from each other and mean two varying concepts.
 So, it is very important for you to know and understand the differences between Disinflation vs Deflation.

 Before we talk about the differences between Disinflation vs Deflation, let’s understand what the two terms mean.

 Deflation, as said above, refers to the drop in the general price level.
 For instance, an inflation rate of -1% is deflation.
 One reason for the deflation is people are saving more for the future than what they are spending.
 This leads to a drop in the demand and, in turn, a drop in prices.

 A country witnessing deflation may easily slip into depression or recession.
 Deflation usually results in unemployment, social unrest, a drop in investment, and negative growth.

 Disinflation, in contrast, refers to the phenomenon when there is a slowdown in inflation.
 In this, the inflation rate slows down but remains positive.
 For example, if the inflation rate drops from 4% to 2%, then it is disinflation.
 A point to note is that disinflation doesn’t refer to a direction of prices; instead, it tells about the rate of change in inflation.

 Disinflation is not a negative sign for an economy; rather, it may mean that an economy is stabilizing.
 During this period, the demand for the commodities may actually rise as a drop in prices may encourage people to buy more.